 Buying reproduction 1920s day dress is significantly more difficult than evening flapper dresses.
 There are only a small handful of companies making these types of dresses.
-Most women who can sew with make a 1920s day dress from a pattern.
+Women who can sew are best making a 1920s day dress from a pattern.
 There are, however, many options to use or alter a new modern trendy dress that has many of the right details of vintage 1920s day dresses.
-This article should help you identify the current dress trends or begin shopping below for the 1920s inspired day dresses I have found online:
+This article should help you identify the current dress trends, or you can begin shopping below with the 1920s inspired day dresses I have found online.

 1920s style dresses in 2020 – new dress, 1920s styling.
 How to spot a 1920s style day dresses in stores near you (and online)